The Bankrate promise

 Once the CD term ends, you can withdraw your money or roll it into a new CD.
 If you roll the balance into a new CD, you have to wait for that CD to mature before having another opportunity to make a penalty-free withdrawal.

-3. Build a CD ladder
+4. Build a CD ladder

 CD ladders combine the higher rates of CDs with some of the flexibility of savings accounts.

-That means you can access a portion of your savings each time one of your CDs matures.
 In this example, instead of locking up all of your money in a single one-year CD, you can get access to portions of it at regular monthly intervals and avoid having to pay a penalty for early withdrawals in the event you need your money.

-6. Check with your local credit union
+7. Check with your local credit union

 In some cases, that can translate into lower fees, better account perks and higher interest rates.
 If you have a credit union near you, check the rates it offers, as you might be able to get a good deal.

-7. Consider buying bonds
+8. Consider buying government bonds

 If you don’t mind a little risk or restriction on your withdrawals, you can put your money into bonds instead of a traditional savings account.